jawordpressorg/community-handbook/meetup-organizer/getting-started.md

 Here are some suggestions for event title formats that start with a targeted user level or event type to help your members quickly decide if the event is for them:

 *   Beginner: Managing images in WordPress
-*   Intermediate: How to troubleshoot a pluginPlugin A plugin is a piece of software containing a group of functions that can be added to a WordPress website.
-They can extend functionality or add new features to your WordPress websites.
-WordPress plugins are written in the PHP programming language and integrate seamlessly with WordPress.
-These can be free in the WordPress.org Plugin Directory https://wordpress.org/plugins/ or can be cost-based plugin from a third-party
+*   Intermediate: How to troubleshoot a plugin
 *   Social: Bloggers meet and greet
 *   Developer Beginner: Building your first plugin
 *   Developer: Breakfast with Q&A